 If you’re not pleased with the universal life policy, you can always try out the fixed premium versions, referred to as excess interest whole life.
 Just like traditional whole life policies, the premiums here are required even when they are past due.
 When you pay the premiums when they are due, the policy will stay in place.

 The cash value of the policy will increase with a fixed premium level, crediting of excess or additional interest, and also a better life insurance experience.
 Note that the premium level is similar to those of traditional whole-life policies.
 For future premium payments, the cash value may be applicable.
 The insurance policy maximizes the deferred tax growth of the cash value.

 Current Assumption Whole Life

-It is similar to the universal life policy but the insurer determines the total amount of premiums payable.
-The premium is determined by the current estimate of any future investment earnings and the mortality experience.
+It is similar to the universal life policy, but the insurer determines the total amount of premiums payable.
+The current estimate of any future investment earnings and the mortality experience determines the premium.
 The insurer also has the contractual right to change the original estimates to decrease or increase the premium payments.